jonathanericksen/Party_Tweets/README.md

 **Semantic Relationships**

-Trace Political then tasked JE Consulting with extracting the 10 words with the closest semantic relationship to a list of key words for both parties.
-The key words were 'Trump', 'Bill', and 'Tax'.
+Trace Political then tasked JE Consulting with extracting the 10 words with the closest semantic relationship to a list of keywords for both parties.
+The keywords were 'Trump', 'Bill', and 'Tax'.

 I've included below the words of closest semantic meaning to tax for both parties: